janvarev/sexp-textgenscript-php/README.md

 # sexp-textgenscript-php

-Small S-expression based DSL for text generation on PHP
+Small PHP library for working with S-expression and small S-based DSL for text generation

 Can be used for:
 * parsing S-expressions
 * serializing S-expressions
-* text generation using TextGen Script
+* text generation using TextGen Script (DSL for text generation)

 # Use